google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 enable testing Vulkan drivers on Android, Linux, and Windows.

 > We previously shipped our own legacy Vulkan worker app, which is now
 > deprecated.
-Please switch to amber.
+Please switch to Amber.

 For Android, the Vulkan worker requires running `glsl-to-spv-worker` on a desktop machine, with the Android device accessible via adb: